mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 ID definition is the key to use MOSIP.
 ID definition describes the attributes a country or entity will capture from an Individual.
-Since, MOSIP is a generic Identity platform the attributes of an ID cannot be predefined by MOSIP.
+Since, MOSIP is a generic identity platform, the attributes of an ID cannot be predefined by MOSIP.
 One country may capture 5 attributes and another 10 attributes.
 So, to accommodate this flexibility MOSIP provides a feature where a country defines an ID object definition schema.
 This will be the first step in using MOSIP.
-Once an ID object schema is defined, all applications built on top of MOSIP platform to capture data MUST conform to the ID object schema.
+Once an ID object schema is defined, all applications built on top of MOSIP platform to capture data must conform to the ID object schema.

-* As a rule of thumb, only attributes related to an individual (demographic and biometric or documents), his/her parent/guardian attributes (demographic and biometric) should be captured in the ID object
+* As a rule of thumb, only attributes related to a resident (demographic and biometric), his/her parent/guardian attributes (demographic and biometric) or evidence data (documents) should be captured in the ID object
-* The above data captured can also be categorized as private, evidence and optional using the property field category; so that the data is stored in different sub-packets (i.e. private, evidence and optional)
 * All other data captured in the field like operator/supervisor data should not be part of the ID object
 * Schema can use predefined JSON data types to define attributes
 * Schema can also create User Defined Types (UDTs) to specify the format of data to be captured.
 For example, biometrics data should always be in CBEFF ISO 19795 - 1 format.
 This helps in specifying the format of the data that is captured
+* Schema can also categorize where the data will be stored using a property called "field category"; which will have values such as pvt, kyc, evidence, optional or none to store data in various sub-packets (i.e. private, evidence and optional) based on rules defined in packet manager.
 * MOSIP will provide in-built validators for certain data types like CBEFF which can be used for data validation

 Below is a sample ID object definition schema and a sample of a JSON object based on the schema: